Reference Checks ‐ Frequently Asked Questions

 additional clusters: Leadership and Managing Others.
 Validation studies have shown that

-How long will it take for re
+Q: How long will it take for references to complete a typical survey?

 A: In general, it takes a reference about 10 minutes to complete the survey.
 It might take